clausecker/memf/README.md

     if (mreadf(mbr, MY_FORMATTING_STRING, &fat_struct) != 36)
         /* error handling code here */

-You might have also noticed the absence of unit tests for this projects.
-They are being worked on right now.
+A first set of unit tests for the parser has been written.
+More are going to follow soon.

 Project Goals
 -------------